chingu-voyages/v38-toucans-team-01be/README.md

 ## Installation

-1. Use this command in the terminal to install the dependencies specified in the Gemfile.
+1. Install the dependencies specified in the Gemfile.

     Be sure that these gems are enabled before installing: